Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Review of methods to derive abundance indices from longline records

 \subsubsection{Links between CPUE and MEM}

 Under the MEM assumption, the expected CPUE of the target species is given by:

-If the overall density index $\lambda$ is small enough, meaning that there is little competition, CPUE and the MEM index give the same results.
+If the overall relative density index $\lambda$ is small enough, meaning that there is little competition and the target species is not very abundant, CPUE and the MEM index give the same results.
 This theoretical result is consistent with the expected behavior.
+Furthermore the limit when the soaktime goes to 0 is equal to $\lambda_T$, which means that the relative abundance index is the equvalent of instantaneous CPUE.